Mathieu-R/lelec2870-movie-revenue-prediction/README.md

 Project for LELEC2870 course.
 Goal is to apply Machine Learning techniques to predict movie's revenue in the USA.

 ## Datasets
-Datasets can be downloaded from this link: https://drive.google.com/drive/folders/1J2DbMYFF1PCmD3pTDfgHP4tLvxlB1Dz-
+Datasets can be downloaded from this link: https://drive.google.com/drive/folders/1J2DbMYFF1PCmD3pTDfgHP4tLvxlB1Dz- and should be put in a `datasets` folder at the root of this folder.

 ## Packages
 ```